TerminalMC/ClaimPoints/README.md

 ### About

-- This is a client-side mod, so it does not allow you to create new claims, only allows easy visualization of where your existing claims are.
+- This is a client-side mod, so it does not allow you to create or edit claims, only allows easy visualization of where your existing claims are.

 - Use `/cp help` in-game for command info.